kasrahabib/ReqSeek/datasets/README.md

-# Datasets:
+# Directory Content

+🔒 **Availability Notice:** These datasets are currently shared exclusively for peer review through the submission portal for the peer-review process.

-This directory provides details and instruction how to use the three datasets (`ARID`, `SwaRD`, `BLINDED-DATASET`) that were made available via the HotCRP submission portal during the peer-review process.
+This directory provides details and instructions on how to use the three datasets: `ARID`, `SwaRD`, `UOCSSR`).

-- 🔒 **Access Notice**: These datasets are currently shared exclusively for peer review.
-- 📢 We will **make them publicly available; open-source,** after the peer-review process is complete.

-We use Hugging Face API `dataset` format for our datasets.
+We use Hugging Face `dataset` API for our datasets.
 Hugging Face datasets offer several advantages:

 - Efficient memory usage for large datasets